Heart disease is the biggest killer of women in the world and accounts for 35 percent of female deaths.

 By managing and reducing blood pressure, the risk of stroke is reduced by 30-40 percent.
 Myocardial infarctions (damage to the heart muscle) risk is reduced by 20-25 percent and heart failure is reduced by 50 percent.

-Regular screening for heart disease in post-menopause is extremely important.
+Regular screening for heart disease in post-menopause is extremely important so please go and see your health professional.

 9 tips to prevent heart disease

-- Reduce alcohol intake.
-Drinking 1–2 standard alcoholic drinks per day may reduce heart disease risk by 30 percent.
-However, overdrinking increases the risk of heart disease.
+2. Reduce alcohol intake.
+Drinking 1–2 standard alcoholic drinks per day might reduce your heart disease risk by 30 percent.
+But, if you overdrink you could increase your risk of heart disease.

-- Regular exercise – 30 minutes per day at least five times per week.
+3. Move your body – 30 minutes per day at least five times per week.
+It feels good too!

-- Healthy diet.
+4. Go for a healthy diet every time.
 High fibre, whole grains, fruit, vegetables and limited sugars and processed foods.
-Your five+-a-day servings can reduce risk by 25 percent.
+Your five+-a-day servings (7-10’s even better!) can reduce risk by 25 percent.

-- Manage your weight especially if you are overweight or obese.
+5. Watch your weight especially if you’re overweight or obese.

 11. What you need to know about the #1 cause of death in women